danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 to call a function but doesn't know up-front whether or not it will yield a value.

-In code-like function descriptions, a void result is written `~.`, which can be read as "not anything" (or with more technical accuracy, "the complement of any value").
+In code-like function descriptions, a void result is written `!.`, which can be read as "not anything" (or with more technical accuracy, "the failure to match any value").
 Relatedly, a result that is a value but without any further specifics is written as `.`.
 If a function can possibly return a value *or* return void, that is written as `. |
-~.`.
-None of these forms is *Samizdat Layer 0* syntax, but it is meant to be suggestive of the matching syntax used in higher layers of the system (where `.` means "any value", and `~` means set-complement).
+!.`.
+None of these forms is *Samizdat Layer 0* syntax, but it is meant to be suggestive of the matching syntax used in higher layers of the system (where `.` means "any value", `!` means lookahead-failure, and `|` is used to represent parsing alternatives).